MPCS51042-W23-staff/homework-1/README.md

 You are free to develop in a setup of your choosing, but due to the infinite possible variations stemming from different operating systems, versions of Python, etc. we will not be able to provide support for issues you may run into specific to your local environment.

-You may want to look at [Using VS Code and SSH](https://uchicago-cs.github.io/student-resource-guide/vscode/ssh.html) if you want to edit files on your machine and run them on the department Linux servers.
+You may want to look at [Using VS Code and SSH](https://uchicago-cs.github.io/student-resource-guide/vscode/ssh.html) if you want to edit files on your machine and run them on the department's Linux servers.

 ### Style Guide